Sunday, October 25, 2020

 An effortless yet joyful and soulful living in the mountains.
 When I met them downhill, the Gaddi people, mostly shepherds, took care of their flocks and did their morning activities.

-Little kids are courteous with their rosy cheeks and smiling faces.
-They are now grown up to be a refined young lady and gentleman.
+Little kids are courteous, with their rosy cheeks and smiling faces.
+They have grown up to be refined young ladies and gentlemen.

 Even when I'm back at the hotel, I can't get over that experience.
 I've been to some of the mountains in the Philippines, but seeing the Dhauladhar range is purely captivating